 There’s the horror of being held back a year at school, the threat of imminent baldness, having to locate his best shirt in case a visiting princess or pop-star fancies him for a photo-op . . .
 But he hadn’t reckoned on meeting Amber – fierce, tough, one-of-a-kind Amber – and finding a reason to tackle it all – the good, the bad and everything in between – head on.

-I was concerned at first surely it’s impossible to laugh at a book that deals with the issue of cancer but then the realisation is that it’s a person you’re reading about.
-All be it a person dealing with a severe illness but a person who needs to keep living, laughing and fighting.
+I was concerned at first surely it’s impossible to laugh at a book that deals with the issue of cancer.
+But then the realisation is that it’s a person you’re reading about.
+Albeit a person dealing with a severe illness but a person who needs to keep living, laughing and fighting.

-And for me I can honestly say that Matthew Crow has delivered an extremely well written book that is witty, inspirational and sensitive all in one.
+And for me I can honestly say that Matthew Crow has delivered an extremely well written book.
+Which is witty, inspirational and sensitive all in one.

 It’s one of those books I can see people re-reading.
 A book that puts your life into perspective.
-There are lessons to be learnt in living life but also in first love, as well as the happiness we chase and the dreams we all want.
-I laughed, I cried and at points I even sighed.
+There are lessons to be learnt in living life but also in first love.
+As well as the happiness we chase and the dreams we all want.

 Within the pages my heart went on a rollercoaster ride and when I got off, I was ready to discover more from this inspiring author Matthew Crow!